What Is a Terminal?

 | Path | The “address” of a file or folder | Like a street address |

 The terminal is the window.
-The shell is the program running inside it.
+The Shell Shell The program inside a terminal that interprets your commands.
+Learn more → is the program running inside it.
 It’s like how Chrome (the window) runs a web engine (the program inside).
-Most of the time, you don’t need to think about this distinction — but if you see people mention “bash” or “zsh,” those are shell names.
+Most of the time, you don’t need to think about this distinction — but if you see people mention " Bash Bash The most common shell on Linux and WSL systems.
+Learn more → " or “zsh,” those are shell names.
+For this course, we use bash, which is the most common shell on Linux and WSL (Windows Subsystem for Linux).
+If you’re on Windows without WSL, you may be in PowerShell, where command behavior can differ slightly.
+We’ll note alternatives when needed.

 What you’ll be able to do